WINTER ON THE RIVER

 Stand-up paddleboards, canoes and kayaks are the preferred vessels for floating through the Preserve.
 The river through North Star flows gently, making it a suitable float for families and beginners.
 The water, however, is very cold, especially in early summer.
 When floating North Star, we recommend putting in and parking at South Gate (see map).
 Please leave your dog at home (it's the rule).
 Moose see dogs as a threat and may charge, even if you are on water.

 Parking is extremely limited at North Star Nature Preserve and the Wildwood put-in.
 The easiest method of floating the river is to have a friend/relative drop you off at a launch point along with your watercraft, and pick you up at the end of your float.
 Commercial guide/shuttle services are also available to drop and pick you up, and also to guide you on the water.
 Only permitted operators are allowed to shuttle/guide at North Star/Wildwood.
-The following are the permitted operators for 2020:
+Permitted operators for 2021 will be listed here once the permit process is complete.

 IF YOU DRIVE…